What is Oligometastatic Breast Cancer?

 What are the treatments for oligometastatic breast cancer?

-Distinguishing OMBC from other metastatic breast cancers is important.
-The treatments and results for OMBC differ from those for other metastatic breast cancers.
+Distinguishing OMBC from other metastatic breast cancers is critical because the treatments and outcomes are different.

-For many years, there was not enough data to determine the best treatment for OMBC.
-Doctors assessed radiation, surgery, and systemic drugs like chemotherapy that reach cells all over the body.
-Doctors saw promising results of radiotherapy confined to specific areas, but they still had many questions about OMBC.
-This lead to more research.1
+For years, there was not enough data to determine the best course of action.
+Doctors evaluated radiation, surgery, and systemic drugs (like chemotherapy) that treat cells throughout the body.
+While promising results were seen with radiation therapy confined to specific areas, many questions remained, which led to more research.1

 A study published in 2018 showed that immunotherapy combined with radiotherapy brings about improved outcomes for more people with OMBC.
 The study even calls the ablative radiotherapy used to directly destroy the cancer cells a possible cure for OMBC.5